Suiyinzi Shattered Silver 2015

 Format: Loose

-The ones at the bottom of the fermentation pile are pressed more tightly due to the weight, and their fermentation level is higher.
-These small and compact chatou are then hand picked, cut and polished to become the shattered silver.
-One batch of fermentation process produces 1-1.5% of chatou by weight, and less than 0.25% shattered silver.
+Chatou means “tea nuggets”, which is the clustered tea produced during the fermentation process of shou pu-er.
+The massive pile of tea is turned occasionally to reduce the high temperature and prevent over-fermentation.
+Such turning motion causes tea leaves to release pectin, which acts like glue that agglomerates the leaves within the pile to form nuggets or chatou.
+Due to weight, the nuggets at the bottom of the fermentation pile are pressed more tightly.
+Their fermentation level is higher.
+These small and compact chatou are then hand-picked, cut and polished to become the shattered silver.
+One batch of the fermentation process produces 1-1.5% of chatou by weight, and less than 0.25% shattered silver.

 Puzzled on any unfamiliar terms?
 Look them up: